 Map the wreck for future dive planning

 The second skill we focused for the second dive was the mapping of a shipwreck.
 I was excited about the skill as during my Divemaster I had to map the Sakkatut wreck in Koh Tao.
 Never assume things are always the same.
-The Divemaster skills were about the orientation and guiding when the wreck diving specialty mapping was about potential entrances and hazards identification for future dive planning.
+The Divemaster skills were about the orientation and guiding when the wreck diving speciality mapping was about potential entrances and hazards identification for future dive planning.
 While I did a good drawing underwater, I did miss that but lesson learnt, and now I will not forget.
-Training are there to make mistakes and to learn from them!
+Training is there to make mistakes and to learn from them!

 One thing that appeared clearly during that dive, if whatever you’re planning to do on a shipwreck, because of non-decompression dive time, there is always only a little time available once on the wreck.
 So never over charge you with too many tasks when planning such a dive.
 My planned bottom time was 20 minutes and that was just enough to make this drawing.

-Day 2 – Dive 3 at Tug boat II, Sliema:
+Day 2 – Dive 3 at Tugboat II, Sliema: